 Even though we’re discussing your options below, we still highly recommend that you consult with your tax pro and financial advisor before deciding which retirement plan is best for you.

-For the 2020 and 2021 tax year, you’re eligible to contribute up to $6,000 ($7,000 if you’re age 50 or older) towards a traditional IRA.
+For the 2022 tax year, you’re eligible to contribute up to $6,000 ($7,000 if you’re age 50 or older) towards a traditional IRA.
 Contributing to a traditional IRA will lower your taxable income but it won’t help reduce your self-employment tax.
 What does that mean?

 Let’s say that you’re single, earn $65,000 and take the standard deduction.
 You’re in the 22% Federal marginal tax rate, and you’ll reduce your tax liability by $0.22 for every dollar that you contribute towards a traditional IRA.